Pierrad/obsidian-github-copilot/README.md

 - [x] Add a setting to configure a system prompt to use with the chat
 - [x] Remember the last model used
 - [x] Find a way to remember chats between sessions
-- [ ] Find a way to link the current note to the chat
+- [x] Find a way to link a note to the chat
 - [ ] Stream the response from the API
 - [ ] Let the user choose between enter a new line or send the message